-On our first day headed west, we spent most of the day in the air getting to Albuquerque, but did arrive in time to walk a bit around Old Town and then visit Petroglyph National Monument.
-Our time in Old Town was spent eating some good New Mexican food and taking photographs.
-We’ve included one below by Claire that we all enjoyed.
+On our first day headed west, we spent most of the day in the air getting to Albuquerque, but did arrive in time to walk a bit around Old Town and then visit Petroglyph National Monument; Our time in Old Town was spent eating some good New Mexican food and taking photographs.
+We’ve included one above by Claire that we all enjoyed.

 More to come…